tolstoj48/scraping_books_from_gutenberg_project/README.md

 ## General info

 Anybody can download a book from the internet thanks to the people from https://gutenberg.org/.
+The project enables the downloading of a book and saving each word on a separate row into a csv file.

 ## Technologies
 Project is created with: